-Max Boot is a neoconservative writer and military historian.
-A steadfast supporter of aggressive U.S. interventionism, Boot is a senior fellow at the Council on Foreign Relations, where he holds a security studies position named after the late Jeane J. Kirkpatrick.
+Max Boot is a neoconservative pundit and military historian who has been a vocal supporter of U.S. military intervention, particularly in the Middle East.
+He is a senior fellow at the Council on Foreign Relations, where he holds a security studies position named after the late Jeane J. Kirkpatrick.

 The author of several books on military history, Boot is a highly visible presence in the neoconservative print media.
 He has worked as an editor for the Wall Street Journal editorial page and contributes frequently to neoconservative publications like Commentary and the Weekly Standard, where he is a contributing editor.
 His work also appears regularly in mainstream outlets like the Los Angeles Times and the New York Times.